owendswang/MFC-FFmpeg/README.md

 ## Description
 This project is created with Visual Studio 2019.
 This project is built with FFmpeg and SDL2 shared libraries.
-Because FFmpeg only provides 64-bit libraries, this project only support 64-bit platform.
+Because FFmpeg only provides 64-bit libraries, this project **only support 64-bit platform**.
 Due to licenses and copyrights, I wouldn't include those libraries in this project source files.
 But you could add them by yourself according to the instructions below.

 ## Screenshot